HostGator review: just cheap or cheap and reliable?

 HostGator for business

-In this part of HostGator review, I overview Cloud, dedicated, and reseller hosting to help you pick the right one for your business.
+In this part of HostGator review, I overview Cloud, private servers, and reseller hosting to help you pick the right one for your business.

 The resources go from a single domain hosting, 2GB RAM, and 2 CPUs to unlimited domains, 6GB RAM, and 6 CPUs.